Students gambling away rent after getting 'bombarded' by betting ads

 "They're being offered inducements to open accounts.
 There's 'live play betting' which is really harmful as well.
 There's things that can be done to protect students and it needs to happen."

-Deputy Prime Minister David Seymour told First Up whilst he had some sympathy for his former employer PGF Services, "personal responsibility" also needed to be underlined.
+Deputy Prime Minister David Seymour told RNZ whilst he had some sympathy for his former employer PGF Services, "personal responsibility" also needed to be underlined.

 "We're talking about university students who are receiving a huge amount of taxpayer money, on the basis that they're smart and have a future that we should invest in as taxpayers," he said.